PCSO Eligibility | Join Us2025-08-27T14:47:22+01:00

 Check your PCSO eligibility

-To join as a Police Community Support Officer with Northumbria Police, applicants for the apprenticeship must have:
+To join as a Police Community Support Officer with Northumbria Police, applicants must have:

-• 2 qualifications in both English and Maths for example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2, Key Skills Level 2 (Communication and / or
+• Level 2 English (a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2, Key Skills Level 2 (Communication and / or Literacy) or Adult Literacy Plus

 AND